Agent for Department of Agriculture to issue dog licenses.

 Agent for Pennsylvania Fish & Boat Commission to issue fishing licenses, temporary boat registration and launch use permits.

 A person 16 years of age or older is required to have a license to fish in Pennsylvania.
 While fishing, license must be signed in ink and must be displayed on an outer garment.
 Anglers must be prepared to furnish positive proof of identification.
 A trout stamp is also required to fish for trout or salmon.
 Senior resident and lifetime licenses are available to those persons at anytime during the license year in which they will be 65 by the end of the license year.
 Lifetime licenses are valid for the life of the applicant and, unless lost, do not need renewal each year.
-The trout stamp is also valid for life when purchased with lifetime license.
+The trout stamp is only valid for life if a lifetime license was purchased before May 2017.
 Eligible active duty military personnel can legally fish without a license under the limited circumstances outlined in the law.
 Additional information on fishing and boat registrations can be found at www.fish.state.pa.us.

 Agent for Pennsylvania Game Commission to issue hunting licenses and assist with questions relating to hunting licenses and current hunting laws.